htanjore/Heart_Disease_Mortality_Fast_Food/README.md

 ## Executive Summary:

 Cardiovascular diseases remains the top chronic diseases resulting in increased deaths World Wide and in the US.
 Diabetes, Overweight and Obesity, Hypertension, smoking and poor lifestyle choices are the major risk factors associated with increased incidence of Cardiovascular disease.
-As a Biomedical  Scientist and an interest in studying chronic diseases  I would like to understand the risk factors associated with the prevalence of cardiovascular diseases.
+As a Biomedical Scientist, I strongly believe that a healthy life style changes can atleast prevent the risk factors associated with certain chronic diseases.
+Certain risk factors like genetic causes, Diabetes, Family History, Age, Gender,  and ethincity cannot be changed, while increasing physical activity, stopping smoking, and eating healthy diet can improve the health and reduce the risk factors associated with cardiovascular diseases.
+As part of Midstone datascience project at Nashville Software School,  I came across two recent studies that suggested an  association of Fast Food restaurant density and Cardiovascular disease.
+I was curious about this association  and built a Shiny app to visualize the association of fast food restaurants density, Cardiovascular disease mortality and other confounding factors that play a prominent role in cardiovascular incidence, that can be both informative and useful.

 1.Poelman M, Strak M, Schmitz O, Hoek G, Karssenberg D, Helbich M, Ntarladima AM, Bots M, Brunekreef B, Grobbee R, Dijst M, Vaartjes I. Relations between the residential fast-food environment and the individual risk of cardiovascular diseases in The Netherlands: A nationwide follow-up study.
 Eur J Prev Cardiol.
 2018 Sep;25(13) :1397-1405.

 2.Mazidi M, Speakman JR. Association of Fast-Food and Full-Service Restaurant Densities With Mortality From Cardiovascular Disease and Stroke, and the Prevalence of Diabetes Mellitus.
 J Am Heart Assoc.
 2018 May 25;7(11).

-##Motivation:
-My interest in building the Shiny App is to visualize the association of risk factors associated with cardiovascular disease and poor food choices.
-As a Biomedical scientist, and with a family history of risk factors associated with the cardiovascular disease, I am interested in finding out, is there an association between poor food choices and a higher incidence of risk for cardiovascular disease?
-Data Question

 ## Data Question:
-How are the mortality rate and prevalence of cardiovascular disease changed over time?
+1.How are the mortality rate and prevalence of cardiovascular disease changed over time?
-Is there an association between the density of fast food restaurants and  cardiovascular disease deaths?
+2.Is there an association between the density of fast food restaurants and  cardiovascular disease deaths, diabetes prevalence, Obesity, and socioeconomic factors.

 ##Data Sources:
 CDC (Center for Disease Control), National Cardiovascular Disease Surveillance/HealthData.gov, USDA (United States Department of Agriculture)- Food Environment Atlas.

+The link to the app : https://haritanjore.shinyapps.io/Heart_Disease_Mortality_Fast_Food_shiny/